TheTrappist/Cluster-analysis/README.md

 11) When ready for export, change "save_figs" to "True" and run the notebook.
 You will now have .pdf exports of all the figures!

 - Fig. 4C, 4D, 4E, 4F (FRAP of unclustered and clustered IRE1 with tracking):
 1) In ImageJ, open a FRAP video in which one or more clusters (or unclustered ER regions) get bleached.
-    If analyzing a bleached cluster:
+    If analyzing cluster FRAP data:
 2.1a) Open the TrackMate plugin in manual mode.
 2.1b) Starting at the first frame of the video, focus on the cluster that will be bleached and track it until the bleaching frame using TrackMate's semi-automatic